 These policies are written as part of a larger data strategy document.
 They outline the rules and regulations that govern how data is handled within an organisation.

 For example, policies may include items like:

 - Who gets access to it?

 - When do I delete it?

-Ideally, these questions aren’t just answered on a Word file but embedded within an ERP system or data platform with granular permissions fit to the enterprise’s needs.
+Ideally, these questions aren’t just answered on a Word file but embedded within an ERP system or data platform with granular permissions that fit the enterprise’s needs.

 Element #2: Planning and implementation

-Planning and implementation covers the actual processes involved in implementing data governance.
+Planning and implementation cover the actual processes involved in implementing data governance.